FlowLikeWater93/HM-semantic-search/README.md

 <br><br>
 For example, On LinkedIn, we can match recruiters and potential candidates based on the semantic similarity between job descriptions and candidates’ career goals, skills and bios.
 <br><br>
+Another example would be finding similar products to recommend to a customer based on the description of products the customer already bought.
+<br><br>

 ## project files
 1- helpers.py :